Orthophoto

 An orthophoto, orthophotograph, orthoimage or orthoimagery is an aerial photograph or satellite imagery geometrically corrected ("orthorectified") such that the scale is uniform: the photo or image follows a given map projection.
 Unlike an uncorrected aerial photograph, an orthophoto can be used to measure true distances, because it is an accurate representation of the Earth's surface, having been adjusted for topographic relief, lens distortion, and camera tilt.

 Orthophotographs are commonly used in geographic information systems (GIS) as a "map accurate" background image.
-An orthorectified image differs from "rubber sheeted" rectifications as the latter may accurately locate a number of points on each image but "stretch" the area between so scale may not be uniform across the image.
-A digital elevation model (DEM) is required to create an accurate orthophoto as distortions in the image due to the varying distance between the camera/sensor and different points on the ground need to be corrected.
-An orthoimage and a "rubber sheeted" image can both be said to have been "georeferenced"; however, the overall accuracy of the rectification varies.
+An orthorectified image differs from rubber sheeted rectifications as the latter may accurately locate a number of points on each image but stretch the area between so scale may not be uniform across the image.
+A digital elevation model (DEM) or topographic map is required to create an orthophoto, as distortions in the image due to the varying distance between the camera/sensor and different points on the ground need to be corrected.
+An orthoimage and a "rubber sheeted" image can both be said to have been georeferenced; however, the overall accuracy of the rectification varies.
 Software can display the orthophoto and allow an operator to digitize or place linework, text annotations or geographic symbols (such as hospitals, schools, and fire stations).
 Some software can process the orthophoto and produce the linework automatically.

-Production of orthophotos was historically achieved using mechanical devices.
+Production of orthophotos was historically achieved using opto-mechanical devices.

-Orthophotomap
+The orthorectification is not always perfect and has side effect especially for the geometry of high-rise constructions.
+When using the top-most digital surface model (DSM), instead of the bottom DTM, the resulting product is called a true orthophoto.

+Orthophotomosaic and orthophotomap

-An orthophotomosaic is a raster image made by merging orthophotos — aerial or satellite photographs which have been transformed to correct for perspective so that they appear to have been taken from vertically above at an infinite distance.
+An orthophotomosaic is a raster image mosaic made by merging or stitching orthophotos.
+The aerial or satellite photographs have been transformed to correct for perspective so that they appear to have been taken from vertically above at an infinite distance.
 Google Earth images are of this type.

 The document (digital or paper) representing an orthophotomosaic with additional marginal information like a title, north arrow, scale bar and cartographical information is called an orthophotomap or image map.
 Often these maps show additional point, line or polygon layers (like a traditional map) on top of the orthophotomosaic.
 A similar document, mostly used for disaster relief, is called a spatiomap.